101 Ways to Recognise your Volunteers!

 If your budget allows, spending a little bit of money on your volunteers is a nice gesture to show the organisation values their contribution.

-Some tips that may involve a slight cost
+Some tips for volunteer recognition that may involve a slight cost

 77. Provide excellent training and coaching.

 79. A personal note to say ‘thanks’ for a job well done.